JFeldbauer/shiny_tools/README.md

 # tsklima

-Response of dams to climate warming: data analysis, simulations, apps.
+A selection of shiny tools to teach and communicate the impact of climate warming on reservoirs and lakes.